pierrechevalier83/ferris/readme.md

 No compromise:
 --------------
 No compromise doesn't mean: let's put all the features on one board.
-There are board like this and they are great as a playground and to discover features one likes.
-No compromise here means: let's build the right board for a specific user profile with exactly the right set of feature and nothing more.
+There are boards like this and they are great as a playground and to discover features one likes.
+No compromise here means: let's build the right board for a specific user profile with exactly the right set of features and nothing more.
 No trade-off or compromise will be needed for flexibility because flexibility can be obtained by enabling the user to create their own modification to fit their taste.

 Work In Progress:
 -----------------